MicrosoftDocs/fabric-docs/docs/data-science/tutorial-great-expectations.md

 ---
-title: "Tutorial: Validate data using SemPy and Great Expectations (GX)"
+title: "Tutorial: Validate data using SemPy and Great Expectations (GX) (preview)"
 description: Illustrates how to use SemPy together with Great Expectations to perform data validation on Power BI semantic models. ms.reviewer: sgilley ms.author: taniaarya